Kevin22George/Virtual_Desktop_Assistant_Eve/README.md

 # Objective
 Eve is a basic virtual desktop assistant built to perform the required tasks efficiently.
-The aim here is to improve the efficieny of the desktop assistant in performing tasks with ease and with speed.
+The aim here is to improve the efficiency of the desktop assistant in performing tasks with ease and with speed.

 # Description
 **Below are the steps to follow:**